MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 App environment variables are available in Calabash (iOS only), Xamarin UITest (iOS only) and Espresso.

-The test environment variables are available in Appium, Calabash, Espresso and Xamarin UITest.
+Test environment variables are available in Appium, Calabash, Espresso and Xamarin UITest.

 > [!NOTE]
 > In Espresso tests and Android applications, variables are available in the `InstrumentationRegistry` since Android does not support environment variables.